Frans Schrofer

 Frans Schrofer (born 15 August 1956) is a Dutch furniture designer and industrial designer based in The Hague, Netherlands.
 He received a technical education in Leiden and then studied at the Design Academy Eindhoven, graduating in 1983 and founding his own design studio, Studio Schrofer, in 1984.
-He is known for a sculptural approach to furniture design, conscious use of materials, practicality, ergonomics, technical knowledge and for pioneering a modern, design-led approach to garden furniture styles.

 Education and early career

 Schrofer's early education included metalwork, auto mechanics, electro-mechanics and mechanical engineering.
-Supplementing his formal education, from the age of 12, Schrofer was mentored by the sculptor, Frans de Wit.
+From the age of 12, Schrofer was mentored by the sculptor, Frans de Wit.
 During this time the young Schrofer acted as de Wit's artistic assistant, developing an awareness of sculptural style in the process.
 "Frans de Wit taught me to focus on form, materials and emotions," Schrofer said in an interview in 1995.
 After his technical education in Leiden, he went on to study at the Design Academy Eindhoven, graduating in 1983.
 After graduation, Schrofer's first job was as a packaging designer with Stadium Design in Hillegom.
-It is during this time that he learned the importance of emotive shape, color association, hand-feel textures and consumer product testing.

 In 1984 Schrofer set up his own design studio in The Hague, Netherlands.
 Studio Schrofer received its first commission from the Dutch firm, Young International, an association that would last for several, productive years and bring Schrofer widespread recognition as a rising young talent in the Netherlands.
 By 2000, Schrofer designs in lighting, office furniture, and indoor and outdoor furniture were being sold internationally.
 As of 2012, Studio Schrofer designed products sell in 126 countries.